 Homeland in Boreal Forest

 The Ministry of Northern Development

-and Mines has indicated that a decision is imminent on a proposed drilling
+and Mines could approve a proposed drilling

 from the outset and calls on Ontario to withdraw the permit.
 Wildlands League